smokyjazzjam/smokyjazzjam/faq.md

   <h3 class="faq-question"><strong>What is the level of experience needed to participate?</strong></h3>
   <ul class="faq-answer">
     <li> We welcome players with some prior experience playing jazz.
-You should be comfortable soloing over song forms, trading fours, and playing basic intros and endings.
+You should be familiar with soloing over song forms, trading fours, and playing basic intros and endings.
          That said, this is not a strictly professional jam session.
-Amateurs with some experience are absolutely welcome, and the hosts—who consider themselves intermediate-level jazz musicians—aim to create a supportive, relaxed environment.</li>
+Amateurs with some experience are absolutely welcome, and the hosts—who consider themselves to be intermediate-level jazz musicians—aim to create a supportive, relaxed environment.</li>
   </ul>

   <h3 class="faq-question"><strong>Is it ok to use a fakebook/lead sheets during the jam?</strong></h3>